jjwong/open_jira_ticket_toolbar/README.md

 * 3.0
 	* Upgrade to manifest v3
 	* Remove travis and codecov
-	* Move to from qunit to jasmine and update unit tests
+	* Move from qunit to jasmine and update unit tests
 	* Remove jquery implementation of i18n
 	* Remove favorites feature
 	* Simplify, update and remove cruft